The Bankrate promise

 For the most part, elite rewards credit cards are geared to consumers who travel or plan to travel soon.
 This is based on the exclusive perks elite cards tend to offer, including hotel status, airport lounge access, credits for checked baggage and in-flight meals, travel concierge service and more.

-Take the Platinum Card® from American Express, for example, which is currently offering 100,000 American Express Membership Rewards points when you spend just $6,000 within six months of account opening.
+Take The Platinum Card® from American Express, for example, which is currently offering 80,000 American Express Membership Rewards points when you spend just $8,000 within six months of account opening.
 This elite credit card does have a $695 annual fee, but you get benefits like automatic Gold Elite and Gold status with the Marriott Bonvoy and Hilton Honors programs, respectively.

-You also get a $200 airline fee credit each year with a select airline, up to $200 in Uber credits ($15 per month, plus an extra $20 in December), Priority Pass airport lounge membership and entry into Centurion lounges and Delta Sky Clubs when you fly with Delta.
-In addition, you get a fee credit for Global Entry or TSA PreCheck every four years of up to $100 and an annual credit of $179 for Clear.
+You also get a $200 airline fee credit each year with a select airline, up to $200 in Uber credits ($15 per month, plus an extra $20 in December), Priority Pass Select airport lounge membership, entry into Centurion lounges and access to Delta Sky Clubs (when you fly with Delta).
+In addition, you get a fee credit for Global Entry or TSA PreCheck every four years of up to $100 and an annual credit of $189 for Clear.
 You’ll also get access to the American Express Platinum concierge, which can help you arrange transportation, book restaurant reservations, get tickets to events and more.

 When you look at the value of these benefits, it’s easy to see why someone who travels often would sign up.
-After all, Prestige-level Priority Pass membership retails for $429 on its own, and you also get a slew of other travel perks worth hundreds.
+After all, the comparable Prestige-level Priority Pass membership retails for $469 on its own, and you also get a slew of other travel perks worth hundreds.

 Big welcome offers

-Also, keep first-year rewards in mind since, as we mentioned, the Platinum Card from American Express is offering an initial welcome bonus offer of 100,000 points.
-Since points in the American Express Membership Rewards program are worth approximately 2 cents each when redeemed with partners for premium travel, this bonus could easily be worth up to $2,000.
+Also, keep first-year rewards in mind since, as we mentioned, the Platinum Card from American Express is offering an initial welcome bonus offer of 80,000 points.
+Since points in the American Express Membership Rewards program are worth approximately 2.0 cents each when redeemed with partners for premium travel, this bonus could easily be worth more than $1,600.

 Access to special events

-With the Chase Sapphire Reserve®, you can qualify for Sapphire Dining experiences, such as takeout from Michelin-rated eateries and virtual culinary experiences.
-Of course, the Chase Sapphire Reserve also offers plenty of elite benefits in exchange for its $550 annual fee.
-As a cardholder, you’ll get a $300 annual travel credit, Priority Pass airport lounge membership, elite rental car benefits, a credit for Global Entry or TSA PreCheck membership and the most elaborate suite of travel insurance benefits of any travel credit card on the market today.
+With the Chase Sapphire Reserve® — another elite rewards card — you can qualify for the exclusive Reserved by Sapphire dining program, which can help you secure reservations at some of the top fine-dining restaurants in the U.S. Of course, the Chase Sapphire Reserve also offers plenty of elite benefits in exchange for its $550 annual fee.
+As a cardholder, you’ll get a $300 annual travel credit, Priority Pass Select airport lounge membership, elite rental car benefits, a credit for Global Entry or TSA PreCheck membership and one of the most elaborate suites of travel insurance benefits of any travel credit card on the market today.